Wong Hui Mei

 You can also give the diet a try if your doctor has prescribed this to control seizures that have not responded to several different seizure medications.
 But it requires close monitoring by the doctor and dietitian.

 People with underlying health concerns, particularly with the liver or kidneys, should also be cautious about putting themselves on a diet that will put additional strain on these organs.
-In addition, the keto diet can lead to muscle loss and fatigue, despite the fuel source it provides.
+In addition, patients with kidney disease need to be cautious because high protein keto diet could worsen their condition.

 Keto diets should only be used with clinical supervision and only for short periods.
 Although the keto diet promises significant weight loss for overweight and obese patients in some studies, other clinical reviews show that patients on low carbohydrate diets regain some of their lost weight within a year.